Nomatter Mutasa

 Nomatter Mutasa (born 28 October 1995) is a Zimbabwean cricketer.
 She played for the Zimbabwe women's national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.
 In the tournament, she was the highest wicket-taker for Zimbabwe, with 6 dismissals.
 She made her Women's Twenty20 International (WT20I) debut for Zimbabwe against Namibia women on 5 January 2019.

 In November 2021, she was named in Zimbabwe's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
-She played in Zimbabwe's first match of the tournament, against Thailand.
+She played in Zimbabwe's first match of the tournament, against Thailand, claiming a wicket for 39 runs from her 7 overs.